“Disposable email detected.”

 Now what?

 Your E2E suite was green for months.
 Then your own signup form — or the identity vendor behind it — started rejecting your test addresses as disposable email, and every run went red without a line of code changing.
-Here's what actually happened, which fixes are dead ends, and the one that's permanent.
+Here's what happened, which fixes are dead ends, and why a domain you control is more durable than rotating shared domains.

 What actually happened